 What and when?

-> Start: Outside (south side) of Beveridge Place Pub in West Seattle
+> Typical start: Outside (south side) of Beveridge Place Pub in West Seattle

-> Finish: Inside of Beveridge Place Pub (we recommend post-ride hydration)
+> Typical finish: Inside of Beveridge Place Pub (we believe in post-ride re-hydration)

 > One of many Vashon routes (a "standard"): map

-Scroll down to view hastily scribed blurb-posts about previous Willy Nilly rides
+Scroll down to view hastily-scribed blurb posts about past Willy Nillys...

-In January 2009 a handful of cycling friends (or drinking colleaguess, depending on your perspective) were discussing options for a wintery group road bike ride to kick off a new season.
+In January 2009 a handful of cycling friends (or drinking colleagues, depending on your perspective) were discussing options for a wintery road bike ride to kick off a new season.
 None of us were game for the iconic Chilly Hilly on Bainbridge Island.
 While the Chilly Hilly does an amazing job of inspiring thousands of riders to register and ride the beautiful designated route, this kind of ride just wasn't our cup of tea.
-Two each his/her own, right?
+To each their own, right?
 We decided to ride a more personalized and free-form ride on the same day as the Chilly Hilly, in solidarity with the herd to the north of us, and thus the present-day Willy Nilly was born.

 Click here to sign up for reminders about upcoming Willy Nilly rides